 The 6 Core Principles of Naturopathic Medicine include: 1.
 First, do no harm.
 Naturopathic physicians use safe & effective natural medicine.
 2. The healing power of nature.
 Our bodies have a powerful instinct to heal themselves.
 Our job is to help you identify obstacles and ways to overcome them.
 3. Treat the whole person.
 We look at each individual to find a treatment plan and lifestyle changes that will work for them.
 4. Identify and treat the cause.
 We diagnose the problem, and then we ask “Why does he/she have this problem?”
 By addressing problems this way we can often remove symptoms completely.
 5. Doctor as teacher.
 Our job is to educate and empower each patient.
 6. Prevention.
 The best medicine is to prevent disease from occurring by proactively treating mild symptoms, optimizing health through lifestyle changes, and recognizing risk factors.

 Is Naturopathic Medicine covered by insurance?
 No - Currently naturopathic medicine in Minnesota is not covered by insurance.
-This may change in the near future with the healthcare changes that will be occur with the Affordable Care Act.
-However, at this time it is difficult to predict what these changes will mean for insurance and naturopaths.
-In the meantime, naturopaths are able to take health savings accounts (HSA).
+This may change in the future.
+Naturopaths are able to take health savings accounts (HSA or FSA).
 Also, you can request asuperbill, which you can personally submit to your insurance to see if they will reimburse you.

 What kind of training do Naturopathic physicians have?
 Licensed naturopaths are trained similar to conventional (allopathic) medical doctors completing a four year graduate education at an accredited school.
 During this training we complete similar coursework in basic sciences, clinical and physical diagnosis, and pharmacology.